ShikoteiCoding/finexplore/src/trading/README.md

 ## Classes

 - Class Attributes should be named as follows:
+    - No underscore: Never
+    - Single Underscore:
-    - No underscore: If keyword attribute needed at initialisation (init = True)
+        - If keyword needed at init (init = True)
-    - Single Underscore: If keyword not always needed at initialisation (init = False)
+        - If keyword not always needed at initialisation (init = False)
     - Double Underscore : If purely internal (init = False)
 - Create properties without underscore to secure data access and protect demeter's law
+    - Properties for each accessible class attribute
+    - Never get_ or set_ methods